Banner

 Smart Geographic Information Displays for Wise Decision Making

-Sara I. Fabrikant, Geography, University of Zurich - Irchel, Switzerland
+Sara I. Fabrikant, University of Zurich - Irchel, Switzerland

 Laser Scanning: From First Experiments to Operational Point Cloud Processing